bernhardAxonIvy/doc/source/engine-guide/getting-started/_webserver.rst

     server.
 This protocol is not secure since the communication is not encrypted.
 Axon Ivy Engine uses port 8080 for HTTP by default.

-  * **HTTPS** Like HTTP, but secure.
-It uses TLS to encrypt the communication between the web browser and server.
+  * **HTTPS** is like HTTP, but secure.
+It uses TLS to encrypt all communication between the web browser and server.
 Axon Ivy Engine uses port 8443 for HTTPS by default.

-  Have a look at the :ref:`ivy.yaml <ivy-webserver-yaml>` to see what other parts of the webserver and its connectors can be adjusted to your needs.
+  Have a look at the :ref:`ivy.yaml <ivy-webserver-yaml>` to see how you can adjust parts of the web server and its connectors to your needs.